Skip to contentNotify me by email about available dates

 Hi, I’m Maciek

-We live in a system that doesn’t support nervous system regulation, caught in constant rush, sensory overload, and the demand to be "always available," which disconnects us from the signals our bodies send.
-My interest in somatic work grew from a need to find a real way out of this state.
-I wanted to understand how to safely break the stress loop and restore a natural sense of calm.
+We live at a pace that rarely lets us truly pause.
+Constant readiness, sensory overload, and the everyday noise in our heads gradually cut us off from the body.
+My interest in bodywork grew from a personal need to find a way out of this state and recover a natural sense of calm.

-I see people holistically: body, mind, and emotions as one system.
+I see people holistically, body, mind, and emotions as one system.
 Before I could support others, I had to face my own history held in the body.
-Years of working with my own tension patterns and a sustained mindfulness practice taught me that the body carries both the traces of difficult experiences and the natural wisdom needed for their integration.
+I went through different therapeutic and spiritual paths, and through years of meditation, but it was bodywork that finally let me come back to myself in a way I had not known before.
+I came to understand that the body carries not only the traces of difficult experiences but also a deep wisdom of its own and a capacity for self-regeneration.

-I am in the final phase of certification at the European Centre for Therapy, the first biodynamic craniosacral therapy school in Poland.
-The programme is based on the approach of Franklyn Sills and includes over a year of intensive study covering embryology, anatomy, physiology, and contemporary trauma science, as well as a minimum of 150 clinical sessions.
-I regularly submit my work for supervision and continuously develop my skills through advanced training.
-I am also an active member of the Centrum Kenaz Foundation.
+I am in the final phase of certification at the European Centre for Therapy, the first school of biodynamic craniosacral therapy in Poland.
+The programme spans over a year of intensive study, a minimum of 150 practice sessions, and continuous development through advanced training.

 Maciej Jesiołowski